OpenAgenda/oa-public/packages/members/README.md

 ### Options

  * **detailed**: Optional, defaults at false.
 If true, includes user data in a user key for each member associated with a user
+ * **customDataAsRoot**: Defaults at false.
+If true, custom data is placed at the root of each item of the result.
+If not, is placed under a custom key.

 ## Create